Live Resin – How it’s Made and What’s Special About It

 Is it Stronger than Dabs?

-Both Live Resin and butane hash oil extracts are potent varieties of marijuana extracts.
+Both Live Resin and butane hash oil extracts are potent varieties of marijuana concentrates.
 Depending on how they are made, either one can be produced to contain a higher THC content.

 Live Resin – An Authentic Cannabis Extract